labs14-pawsitive/front-end/README.md

 ## [Propublica](https://projects.propublica.org/nonprofits/api)

-Propublica Nonprofit Explorer API provides a way to verify EIN numbers are valid and are non profit organizations.
+Propublica Nonprofit Explorer API provides a way to verify EIN numbers are valid and non profit organizations.
 Pawsnfind uses it in the rescue on boarding process to validate the EIN number entered by the organization rep.

-#NPM Modules
+# NPM Modules

 ## [Zipcodes](https://www.npmjs.com/package/zipcodes)